Victorallegret/front-component/README.md

   ```
   This command will run every command you need to launch a local server and compile all your assets / templates.
   <br/>
   This command will also start a `gulp.watch` task.
 The server will watch every `.sass`, `.slim` and `.coffee` files.
-If you update one of these files, the server will restart.
+If you update one of these files, the server will reload.

 * **Create your production environment:**
   ```